Dave-team/Knowledge-base/Principles.md

 - Think bigger picture: it’s not about where you are currently; it is about where you are going.
 By focusing on the bigger picture, you realize your current problem is tiny in the grand scheme of things
 - Even when you are doing everything well and have achieved great things, you may still be lost.
 If that is the case, go from doing things for yourself to helping others.
 This is where real fulfillment lies
 - Be able to switch mindset and focus depending on the surrounding.
 I.e. never taking my shit to places where it shouldn’t be – collect your headaches and shift the right gears
+- Don’t assume things, just go with the flow instead.
+Don’t overthink and don't try to control everything.
+Instead, open your heart and see what happens - allow yourself to be vulnerable.
+- Just tell yourself: it’s okay.
+I’ve got this.
+All will be well.

 ## To live by:
 - What's important in life: